digicatapult/dtdl-visualisation-tool/README.md

 ## GitHub integration

 With GitHub integration, users can choose to upload directories of DTDL files to the tool directly from their own private GitHub repositories.
-A [GitHub App](https://github.com/settings/apps) must be created and configured.
+A public [GitHub App](https://github.com/settings/apps) must be created and configured.
 Example values for local development:

 - Permissions: Contents (Read Only)
 - GitHub App name: `dtdl-visualisation-tool` (displayed to user when they authorise)